How I Work

 Therapy that goes beyond talking about your problems.

-What ties them together is a simple belief: most of the patterns that bring people to therapy were learned.
+Most of the patterns that bring people to therapy were learned.
 They made sense at the time.
 They’re still running because the underlying experience was never fully processed.
 My job is to help you process it so you have a genuine choice in how you think, feel, and respond.

 EMDR (Eye Movement Desensitization and Reprocessing)